 Date and Local Time, in this model the GMT offset is added as an example YYYYMMDDHHMMSS-0500 represents EST depending on the time of the year the reason is that the offset is static and therefore must be manually adjusted for Daylight Saving Time as appropriate.

-Informational only as the validation is performed at the element level and is doctype specific.
+N.B. validation is performed at the element level and is doctype specific.

 CV Terms shall only be used as applicable.
 The sponsor is responsible to ensure that Controlled Vocabulary terms are used appropriately.
 To assist the IG’s identify where there is a scope constraint and OID’s detail the applicable context for each term that have a scope constraint.
-The majority of the scope constraints are at the Doctype or Doctype/Template level an example is that an NDS may not contain any superseded or rescinded or rejected terms.
+The majority of the scope constraints are at the Doctype or Doctype/Template level.
+As an example: an NDS may not contain any superseded or rescinded or rejected terms.

+SPL Rule 13 and SPL rule 14 are used to validate the context of CV terms.

 Controlled Vocabularies